BLOG: All Things Higher Ed

 It's your chance to share your story, your passions and your goals.
 Common prompts may ask about a significant event, class or realization that you have experienced.

 Remember, authenticity is key.
 Write about something meaningful to you and don't be afraid to let your personality shine through.
-Start early, proofread thoroughly and consider getting feedback from teachers, parents or friends.
+Start early, learn what makes a compelling application essay, proofread thoroughly and consider getting feedback from teachers, parents or friends.

 In your senior year